PDFs by language

 Lobules (LOB-yules): the glands in a woman’s breasts that make milk

-Lumpectomy (lum-PECK-tuh-me): surgery to remove the breast tumor and a small amount of normal tissue.
-Also called breast conservation surgery.
+Lumpectomy (lum-PECK-tuh-me): surgery to remove the breast tumor and a small amount of normal tissue around it.
+Also called breast conservation surgery or partial mastectomy.

-Mastectomy (mas-TEK-tuh-me): surgery to remove all of the breast and sometimes other tissue
+Mastectomy (mas-TEK-tuh-me): surgery to remove all of the breast and sometimes other nearby tissue

-Metastasis (muh-TAS-tuh-sis): cancer cells that have spread from where they started to other places in the body
+Metastasis (muh-TAS-tuh-sis): the spread of cancer cells from where they started to other places in the body

 We have a lot more information for you about breast cancer, as well as day-to-day help and emotional support every step of the way.
 Visit www.cancer.org to learn more.
 Or, you can call our toll-free number 24 hours a day, 7 days a week at 1-800-227-2345 to talk to one of our cancer information specialists.